 Potassium:50 multiply by 0.18 = 9-lb

-How much compost mix need for each tomato plants?
+How much compost mix need for each tomato plant?

-The best way to apply organic compost when you transplant your tomato plants.
+The best way to apply organic compost is to transplant your tomato plants.

-Dig holes for each tomato plants and fill them up with your homemade organic fertilizer mix.
-Water well to set them in the ground and let your tomato plants do the rest.
+Dig deep holes for each tomato plant and fill them with your homemade organic fertilizer mix.
+Water well to set them in the ground, and let your tomato plants do the rest.

 Just keep watering your plants regularly.

 Challenges of homemade fertilizer

 - Proper measurement of the necessary nutrients

 - Availability of the required nutrient ingredients